ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

-It is not required that `logical-expr` consist of a parenthesized expression (which was required in {{JSONPath-orig}}), although it can be and the semantics are the same as without the parentheses.
+It is not required that `logical-expr` consist of a parenthesized expression (which was required in {{JSONPath-orig}}), although it can be, and the semantics are the same as without the parentheses.

 ~~~~ abnf